 In all, this is good value for money considering the strength, and especially if this austere flavor profile appeals to you.
 I’m unlikely to be a repeat buyer but recognize that there’s an audience for this; if it’s you, have at it!

-Image kindly provided by the Whisky Exchange.
+Image kindly provided by the Total Wine.